StrangeRanger/bash-style-guide/docs/guidelines/style.md

 - **Global Constants**: Declare global constants at the beginning of the script or in a separate configuration file.
     - **Reason**: Centralizing constant declarations makes managing and updating values easier and improves script readability.
     - **Exception**: If a constant's value is determined later in the script, choose one of the following methods:
-        - **Options 1**: Declare with a placeholder value, update it later, and apply readonly if needed.
+        - **Option 1**: Declare with a placeholder value, update it later, and apply readonly if needed.
 Add comments to clarify the placeholder.
-        - **Option 2**: Declare and assign when the value is determined, applying readonly if appropriate.
-This method is acceptable but can make tracking global constants more difficult.
+        - **Option 2**: Initialize the variable when its value is determined, applying readonly if appropriate.
+While this approach is acceptable, it can make tracking global constants more challenging.

 ///// details | Example
     type: example